BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

 graph.parse(uri, format="ttl")
 ```

-Now in this example, we are only going to be reading the `skos` namespace predicates.
+Now in this example, we are only going to be reading the `skos` namespace predicates (attributes).
 Therefore, we need to get the URI for the `skos` namespace,
 so we can use it to filter the `triples`.